 The third day of the trek offers a blend of Inca history and breathtaking natural scenery.
 Following the remote and famous paths of the Salkantay Trail, we will delve deeper into the heart of the Peruvian Andes and the rich cultural heritage of the Incas.

-After breakfast, we will join a 3-hour hike along a portion of the Inca Trail, leading us to the Puncuyoc Pass 2,700 m (8,858 ft).
+Our morning, after breakfast, we will take a transportation to Lucmabamba.
+From here, we will join a 3-hour hike along a portion of the Inca Trail, leading us to the Puncuyoc Pass 2,700 m (8,858 ft).
 As we ascend, the trail will reveal stunning views and valleys dotted with fruit plantations, a testament to the region’s agricultural richness and diversity.

 Upon reaching the Llactapata Inca Ruins, we will find ourselves in a location of immense historical significance.
 Directly across the valley from Machu Picchu, these ruins offer the first views of the citadel and its surroundings.
 Here, we will take time to absorb the panoramic views of iconic mountains such as Huayna Picchu, Machu Picchu, and the Aobamba Canyon.
 This moment at Llactapata allows us to connect with the Inca civilization’s enduring legacy.